 Learn to Knit Mittens

 Mittens are a great warm weather project because they are so small.
 Learn how to make mittens, knitting flat or in the round.
-You can choose your own pattern, or use the free Classic Elite pattern noted below.
-If you choose this pattern, knit it in a plain bulky yarn at a slightly firm tension.
+Once you have registered, I will provide you a free copy of this pattern.

 Prerequisites: Basic knitting skills.